Gibbsdavidl/RobustEnsembleClassifierMachine/README.md

-               gamma=1,        # Minimum loss reduction required to again partition a leaf node. higher number ~ more conservative (xgboost parameter) lambda=1.5,     # L2 regularization term on weights, higher number ~ more conservative (xgboost parameter) alpha=0.5,      # L1 regularization term on weights. higher number ~ more conservative (xgboost parameter) verbose=0)
+               gamma=1,        # Minimum loss reduction required to again partition a leaf node. higher number ~ more conservative (xgboost parameter) lambda=1.5,     # L2 regularization term on weights, higher number ~ more conservative (xgboost parameter) alpha=0.5,      # L1 regularization term on weights. higher number ~ more conservative (xgboost parameter) size=11,        # Size of the ensemble, per binary prediction train_perc=0.5, # The percentage of data used to train each ensemble member. combine_function='median'  # How the ensemble should be combined.
+Only median currently. verbose=0)
                ###More on the xgboost parameters: https://xgboost.readthedocs.io/en/latest/parameter.html